phasehq/console/README.md

   <img height="68" width="306" src="img/phase-console-wordmark-dark.png" alt="Phase">
 </h1>

-<h3 align="center">Open Source, self-hostable, end-to-end secrets and environment variable management platform for developers.</h3>
+<h3 align="center">Open Source, end-to-end encrypted, self-hostable all in one platform for developers to manage secrets and environment variables.
+From their laptop 💻 to the cloud ☁️.</h3>

 <div align="center">
   <a href="https://phase.dev">Website</a> |